-On a quarterly basis, the CSM Student Services Director reviews the minimum degree progress report for all CSM majors after the census date has passed (i.e. end of the third week of instruction).
+On a quarterly basis, the Bailey College Student Services Director reviews the minimum degree progress report for all Bailey College majors after the census date has passed (i.e. end of the third week of instruction).
 If a student is deviating from their major courses (i.e. taking coursework outside of their major or not following the flowchart for their current major), they will receive an email that denotes they are in one of the following statuses with the actions they must take to prevent a registration hold from being placed on their account.

 First-Time Deviation From Major